gumz11/job-board/README.md

+# job-board
+Job viewing on a map.
+Check it out [here](http://jobboard.ajgmez.com/).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-# job-board